WARNING: Version 6.2 of the Elastic Stack has passed its EOL date.

 At the end of this tutorial, you should have a good idea of what machine learning is and will hopefully be inspired to use it to detect anomalies in your own data.

-You might also be interested in these video tutorials:
+You might also be interested in these video tutorials, which use the same sample data:

-- X-Pack 5.4.0, which includes the beta machine learning features for both Elasticsearch and Kibana
+- X-Pack 6.2.4, which includes the machine learning features for both Elasticsearch and Kibana

 See the Elastic Support Matrix for information about supported operating systems.